 Joanna Spriggs is a reflexologist specialising in the area that interests her most – women’s issues and fertility.
-After spending many years working in top London fertility clinics, Joanna is now setting up a practice in Henley-on-Thames.
+After spending many years working in top London fertility clinics, Joanna has now set up a practice in Henley-on-Thames.

 Joanna’s early training was at the prestigious London School of Reflexology, where she worked directly alongside “Britain’s leading Reflexologist*”, Louise Keet.
 The training was of the highest standard, awarding Joanna with the ABC Level 3 Diploma, from the Association of Reflexologists (AOR).
 Joanna is also a full member of the Complementary and Natural Healthcare Council (CNHC) which is supported by the Department of Health.
 In addition to this extensive training, Joanna has undertaken specialist advancement in pre-conception, pregnancy and postnatal care.
 Joanna has also completed advanced spinal Reflexology and hand Reflexology courses, which she incorporates into her various clinics on a daily basis.